elisagdelope/statistical_analyses_cross_long_PD/README.md

+This repository contains the code for statistical analyses performed in Chapter 3 of my thesis "Cross-sectional and longitudinal profiling of PD transcriptomics and metabolomics".
-This project contains statistical analyses for the cross-sectional and longitudinal profiling of Parkinson's disease transcriptomics from the PPMI cohort and metabolomics data from the LuxPARK cohort to identify differential features in PD.
+The project consists on whole blood transcriptomics and blood plasma metabolomics cross-sectional and longitudinal profiling of Parkinson's disease patients and controls from the PPMI cohort and  the LuxPARK cohort respectively, to identify differential molecular and higher-level functional features in PD.

 ppmi_analyses contains code related to analysis on transcriptomics data from PPMI.